araikyegiazaryan/metaphor/README.md

-# CSUN-UI
+# Metaphor-UI
-A responsive UI toolkit to rapidly create prototypes & applications with CSUN branding.
+A cutting-edge responsive UI toolkit to rapidly create prototypes & applications with CSUN branding.